-The Event category lets you choose what the primary event is and the Conditions categories lets you filter it down further.
+The Event category lets you choose what the primary event is, and the Conditions categories let you filter it down further.

 You can then specify how you want your notifications delivered by selecting either Email, HipChat, or Slack in the Notification Settings category.
 Only the notification channels you previously configured will appear in this section.

-Each notification channel is slightly different, but each will ask for what kind of content the notification should have and who or where the notification should be sent to.
+Each notification channel is slightly different, but each will ask what kind of content the notification should have and who or where the notification should be sent.

-Once you have the notification rule configured how you like, simply click Create and the rule will be created and activated.
-You can then view and manage that rule, along with all others, from the main Notifications page.
+Once you have the notification rule configured how you like, click Create, and the rule will be created and activated.
+You can then view and manage that rule and all others from the main Notifications page.